 DDS (Doctor of Dental Surgery) and DMD (Doctor of Dental Medicine) are degrees awarded to dental school graduates.
 Some dental schools award DDS, and some dental schools award DMD.
 The American Dental Association considers them equivalent degrees.
 All orthodontists educated in the U.S. or Canada will have either a DDS or DMD after their names.
 Orthodontists, who are also known as “orthodontic specialists,” are required to follow their dental school education with the completion of two to three years of orthodontic specialty education in an accredited orthodontic residency program.
 This additional education makes orthodontists specialists in the field of orthodontics.

-White marks on the teeth that can become cavities in the future.
-They are caused by poor brushing, and the consumption of sugary and acidic drinks.
+White marks on the teeth can become cavities in the future.
+They are caused by poor brushing and the consumption of sugary and acidic drinks.

 Term used to describe a tooth or teeth that erupt in an abnormal position.